-Peanut Butter Caramel Swirled Brownies are from a Bobby Flay Showdown.
+The Peanut Butter Caramel Swirled Brownies are from a Bobby Flay Showdown episode.

-I wasn’t sure I’d love these.
-Caramel swirl brownies are good, peanut butter swirl brownies are better, and even brownies swirled with peanut butter and caramel sound great.
+I wasn’t sure I’d love these. caramel swirl brownies are good, peanut butter swirl brownies are better, and even brownies swirled with peanut butter and caramel sound great.
 But why mix the peanut butter into the caramel?
 Because Bobby Flay said so, that’s why.
-So even though I worried mixing the caramel and peanut butter together would convolute the flavors and textures, I did it.
+So even though I worried mixing the caramel and peanut butter together would mess up the flavor, I did it.

 Making the caramel was fun because I had the right saucepan.
 I used to be scared of making caramel, but I bought a heavy duty metal All-Clad pan and love watching the sugar mixture go from clear to amber with no burning, scorching and pan-ruining.
 After I added the peanut butter, the mixture looked like this.

 The brownie part was one of those super easy whisk-and-bake recipes.
 Because I didn’t need a full batch, I halved it and made it in an 8 inch pan.
 I did make the full batch of peanut butter caramel, though.
 And I used more than half of it.

 So I had a small batch of batter and more peanut butter mixture than needed and got brownies that looked like this.